lucmans/dechord/README.md

     config.h: Contains all configuration globals, such as sampling rate and samples per Fourier transform window main.cpp: Initializes libraries and devices
     fourier.cpp: Performs actual Fourier analysis and contains related function.
-For now also handles input. graphics.cpp: Handles the Window with the waterfall plot of frequency domain gensound.cpp: Contains functions for generating test tones
+For now also handles input. graphics.cpp: Handles the Window which can show a waterfall plot, but now only shows the spectrum (green), rolling Gaussian mean (red) and peaks (blue) find_peaks.cpp: Mainly contains code for finding peaks in the spectrum, but also contains code for peak interpolation and calculating the rolling Gaussian mean gensound.cpp: Contains functions for generating test tones